Botanical Name: Philodendron scandens

 Heartleaf philodendron is a popular house plant because it is extremely easy to grow.
 It's also known as the Sweetheart Plant.

 Heart-shaped, glossy leaves emerge bronze, then quickly turn green.
 The leaves are typically 2-4 in (5-10 cm) long, and cover its long, slender stems that can grow to 4 ft (1.2 m) or more.

 Pinch your plant.
 Without pinching, it will grow with long, single stems and become lanky.
 You can pinch it back anytime to help it branch out, keeping the plant bushy and full.
-Always pinch above a leaf node (the place where a leaf is attached to the stem).
+Always pinch after a leaf node (the place where a leaf is attached to the stem).
 A new stem will grow from that node.

-It will thrive in a small pot for years with little care.
+It will thrive in a small pot for a couple years with little care.
 Despite its tropical origins, this beautiful evergreen plant is tolerant of dry air, although it appreciates occasional misting.
 Keep its leaves clean by wiping them with a damp cloth.

-Repot every 2-3 years, in spring or early summer.
+Wondering whether to repot?
+It's definitely time to repot every 2-3 years, in spring or early summer.
 Use a container with drainage holes to prevent root rot.
 If you want to use a decorative container without drainage, use it as a cachepot -- just slip your plain nursery pot into the cachepot.
 I like to cover the bottom of a cachepot with pebbles to keep the plant above the drainage water.

 Origin: South America